Boyos999/tes3mp-xp/Additional Resources/tes3cmdinstructions.md

 9. Delete all rows where flags is not Q010 (And your label row obviously)
 10. Delete colums A & D ("Type" & "Flags")
 11. You should have two columns, "quest" and "index"
+12. Make the quest column all lowercase
+13. In column C (should be empty) use the formula =CONCAT(A2,"_",B2), re-label this column quest
+14. label column D isend, copy the value "true" (this should be text, not a boolean) to every cell in this column
+15. copy paste column C and D to a new sheet (use the "text only" special paste), delete the old sheet
-12. Save this as a csv
+16. Save this as a csv
-13. pick your favorite csv to json converter (there are tons on the internet) and run it through there
+17. pick your favorite csv to json converter (https://csvjson.com/csv2json for example) and run it through there
-14. place your json file and the jsontomapquests.py in the same folder
-15. Open cmd.exe in the folder containing your now json file, an easy way to do this is open the folder in explorer, type cmd in the nav bar and hit enter
-16. run `py jsontomapquests.py <json_file_name>`
-17. rename the out<json_file_name> to quest_ends.json, and overwrite the file in your server/data/custom/tes3mp-xp folder
+18. Format as a "hash"

 tes3cmd docs: https://github.com/john-moonsugar/tes3cmd/wiki/tes3cmd-command-line-documentation